Weight Loss Peptides

 Showing 4 peptides with evidence-ranked profiles.

 Semaglutide is an FDA-approved GLP-1 receptor agonist marketed as Ozempic for type 2 diabetes and Wegovy for chronic weight management.
-Clinical trials demonstrated an average weight loss of 15% over 68 weeks when combined with lifestyle interventions.
-The medication works by mimicking the action of GLP-1, a natural hormone that regulates blood sugar and appetite.
-It has become one of the most prescribed medications for weight loss in the United States.
+In August 2025, it received accelerated approval for MASH (metabolic-associated steatohepatitis) with liver fibrosis.
+An oral formulation (Oral Wegovy) was approved in December 2025, launching in January 2026.
+Clinical trials demonstrated an average weight loss of 15% over 68 weeks with injectable Wegovy, and 16.6% with oral Wegovy.
+The medication works by mimicking GLP-1, a natural hormone that regulates blood sugar and appetite.

 Tirzepatide is a dual-action peptide approved by the FDA as Mounjaro for type 2 diabetes and Zepbound for weight management.
+In December 2024, Zepbound became the first and only medication approved for moderate-to-severe obstructive sleep apnea (OSA) in adults with obesity.
 It is the first medication to target both GIP and GLP-1 receptors simultaneously.
 In the SURMOUNT-1 trial, participants achieved an average weight loss of 22.5% over 72 weeks.
-This dual mechanism appears to provide superior glycemic control and weight loss compared to GLP-1-only agonists.

 AOD-9604 is a modified peptide fragment of the C-terminus of human growth hormone (amino acids 176-191).
 It was designed to retain the fat-burning properties of HGH while avoiding effects on blood sugar and insulin sensitivity.
 Despite promising early research, Phase 2 clinical trials failed to demonstrate significant weight loss compared to placebo, and it was never approved by the FDA.